NateThunder/mask_pin/README.md

-Here’s an updated and cleaned-up version of your `README.md` to match the features across your three scripts (`mask_pin.py`, `mask_choice.py`, and `mask_pin_infinate.py`).
-This version organizes things a bit more clearly, reflects the variations of your functions, and is more beginner-friendly:

----

 # 🔒 Masked PIN Entry (Windows Console)

 This project provides secure-feeling, visually masked PIN entry tools for the Windows command line using Python.
 As users type their PIN, digits are replaced with asterisks (`*`) to prevent shoulder-surfing.
 The system handles input in real-time without echoing typed characters.